Rodrick0209/ISEP-SEM4PI-23-24/docs/SprintB/us1003/readme.md

 1. Log in as customer manager
 2. Choose the Option Job Opening > List Job Openings
 3. Choose the desired filters (By Date, Active/All)
-4. Confirm the job openings are being listed correwctly
+4. Confirm the job openings are being listed correctly

 ## 5. Implementation